 #3.
 Use attractive visuals

 When it comes to email marketing, visuals are key.
 Gone are days when you used to be able to get away with sending plain, boring text emails.
+That's why many businesses visualize information by using a graph maker to create appealing and informative graphs.

 Visuals help to catch people’s attention and make your message more memorable-- as they help to improve the overall readability of your message.
 Plus, they can help to explain complex concepts or ideas in a visually appealing way.
 And when it comes to getting people to take action, visuals are also very effective.